antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 # Announcing .NET Core 2.0

 .NET Core 2.0 is available today as a final release.
-You can start developing with it in Visual Studio 2017 15.3, Visual Studio Code or Visual Studio for Mac.
-It is ready for production workloads, on your own hardware or your favorite cloud, like Microsoft Azure.
+You can start developing with it at the command line, in your favorite text editor, in Visual Studio 2017 15.3, Visual Studio Code or Visual Studio for Mac.
+It is ready for production workloads, on your own hardware or your favorite cloud, like [Microsoft Azure](https://docs.microsoft.com/dotnet/azure/).

 * [Downloads](https://github.com/dotnet/core/blob/master/release-notes)
 * [Release Notes](https://github.com/dotnet/core/blob/master/release-notes/2.0/2.0.0.md)